 Also tucked away on Bandywood Drive is one restaurant that is not to be missed.
 The Firefly Grille is a funky little spot in Green Hills with an eclectic decor and modern art work which sets the scene for a great dining experience.
 With a casual, friendly and laid back atmosphere, Firefly stimulates the palette without emptying the wallet.
 The menu, which is ever changing, includes a trendy wine list with adventurous options.

 From boutiques to an upscale mall, some of Nashville’s best shopping can be found in Green Hills.
 The Cotton Mill offers chic upscale clothing lines in a boutique setting.
 Kendal Boutique perfectly blends conservation and contemporary, creating a closet that can be shared by mother and daughter.
 In true boutique fashion they have everything to complete your wardrobe from jewelry to hats, scarves, candles and other collectibles.
 Anchored by Dillard’s, Macy’s, and Nordstrom department stores, The Mall at Green Hills features such stores as Tiffany & Co., Louis Vuitton, Sephora, Kiehl’s, Kate Spade, Burberry, Tory Burch, BCBG, Apple, and many others.
 The Hill Center is an outdoor shopping center which offers Nashville’s first Whole Foods grocery as well as upscale boutiques like Anthropologie, Posh, Hemline and Francesca’s.
-It also has some great casual restaurants like California Pizza Kitchen, Pei Wei, Zoe’s, and Five Guys Burgers.
+It also has some great casual restaurants like California Pizza Kitchen, Pei Wei, and Zoe’s.

 Nashville’s historic Gulch District, with its distinct industrial history, originally housed the downtown railroad terminal.
 From the turn of the century until the 1950s, more than 100 trains arrived and departed from The Gulch daily.